February 4th

 But when their nation instigates a frivolous war, Emilie and Annette must work together to help the rebellion end a war that is based on lies.

-Alice by Steven Sater (Razorbill)
+Alice By Heart by Steven Sater (Razorbill)

 A young girl takes refuge in a London Tube station during WWII and confronts grief, loss, and first love with the help of her favorite book, Alice in Wonderland, in the debut novel from Tony Award-winning playwright Steven Sater.